EasyStore was built in Malaysia, for Malaysian sellers โ and that distinction matters more than you might think.

 Alternatives to Consider

 - Shopify โ the global standard.
 Better for international selling, larger app ecosystem, more design options.
-Costs more and lacks native marketplace integration.
+Costs less per month on its own, but requires extra apps for Shopee/Lazada integration.

 - WooCommerce โ free and open source, runs on WordPress.
 Maximum flexibility but requires technical knowledge for hosting, security, and maintenance.
-Best for sellers with web development experience.
+Best for sellers with web development experience or who are comfortable troubleshooting plugin conflicts.

 - Shopee and Lazada only โ if your primary goal is marketplace sales and you do not need your own website yet, skip the platform entirely and start selling directly on marketplaces.
 Zero monthly cost.